HELPING YOU BECOME YOUR OWN CHIEF STORYTELLER ®

 Just a few years later in 2002, the once rocket ship-like high-tech industry was now more like a snail.
 To give you a sense of the dramatic downward shift in the economy, imagine you are able to drive from San Francisco to San Jose, which is one of the worst drives anywhere in the country, any time of day, with little to no traffic.
 Silicon Valley was a shadow of its former glory.

 Ira was interviewing as his dot com tech company was experiencing some revenue downturn.
 Jeremy, Ira’s best friend, said, “Hey, you’re smart, start your own company.”
 This phrase inspired Ira to start his own company.
 His mission, “help you become your own Chief Storyteller®.”

 GLOBALLY RECOGNIZED BUSINESS STORYTELLING COMPANY

-Over time, Ira has built The Chief Storyteller ® into one of the most recognized names in business storytelling, globally.
-He has developed a variety of tools and proven frameworks to help you improve your individual and organization performance, ensuring everyone can become your own Chief Storyteller ®.
-The Great Stories Framework™ was designed for leadership storytelling, data storytelling, business storytelling, and sales storytelling.
-The Success Framework™ was designed for organizations.
-All frameworks foster a “Deliberate Communication” culture.
+Over time, Ira has built The Chief Storyteller® into one of the most recognized names in business storytelling, globally.
+He has developed a variety of tools and proven frameworks to help you improve your individual and organizational performance and employee engagement, ensuring everyone can become their own Chief Storyteller®.
+All of the consulting, training, and coaching services foster a “Deliberate Communication” culture.

 One of the cornerstones of our corporate culture is “build relationships that last a lifetime.”
 A quote from Maya Angelou says it best: “People will forget what you said, people will forget what you did, people will never forget how you made them feel.”